Privacy Policy

 Your Rights

-Under the GDPR you have rights which you can exercise free of charge which that you to:
+Under the UK GDPR you have a number of rights which you can access free of charge which allow you to:

 Depending on our reason for using your information you may also be entitled to:

 We will always seek to comply with your request however we may be required to hold or use your information to comply with legal duties.
-Please note your request may delay or prevent us in being able to communicate to you about the activities of the Board(s).
+Please note: your request may delay or prevent us delivering a service to you.

-For further information about your rights, including the circumstances in which they apply, see the guidance from the UK Information Commissioners Office (ICO) on individuals’ rights under the General Data Protection Regulation.
+For further information about your rights, including the circumstances in which they apply, see the guidance from the UK Information Commissioner’s Office (ICO) on individuals’ rights under the United Kingdom General Data Protection Regulation.

 If you would like to exercise a right, please contact the Information Resilience and Transparency Team at data.protection@kent.gov.uk.